Economy of Estonia: Restoration of independence, modernisation and liberalisation

+After Estonia restored its independence in 1991 and became a market economy, it emerged as a pioneer in the global economy.
+Estonia styled itself as a bridge between East and West, adopting significant economic reforms and technological innovations.

-In June 1992, Estonia replaced the ruble with its own freely convertible currency, the kroon (EEK).
-A currency board was created and the new currency was pegged to the German Mark at the rate of 8 Estonian kroons for 1 Deutsche Mark.
-When Germany introduced the euro the peg was changed to 15.6466 kroons for 1 euro.
+In June 1992, Estonia replaced the ruble with its own freely convertible currency, the kroon.
+A currency board was created and the new currency was pegged to the German Mark at the rate of 8 Estonian kroons per Deutsche Mark.
+When Germany introduced the euro the peg was changed to 15.6 kroons per euro.

-Estonia was set to adopt the euro in 2008, but due to the inflation rate being above the required 3%, the adoption date was delayed to 2011.
-On 1 January 2011, Estonia adopted the euro and became the 17th eurozone member state.

-The privatisation of state-owned firms is virtually complete, with only the port and the main power plants remaining in government hands.

-The constitution requires a balanced budget, and the protection afforded by Estonia's intellectual property laws is on a par of that of Europe's.
+In 1994, it became the first country in the world to adopt a flat tax, with a rate of 26% regardless of personal income.
+Between 2005 and 2008, this was reduced to 21% over several steps.

 In early 1992, both liquidity problems and structural weakness stemming from the communist era precipitated a banking crisis.
 As a result, effective bankruptcy legislation was enacted and privately owned; well-managed banks emerged as market leaders.
-Today, near-ideal conditions for the banking sector exist.
-Foreigners are not restricted from buying bank shares or acquiring majority holdings.

 The fully electronic Tallinn Stock Exchange opened in early 1996, and was purchased by Finland's Helsinki Stock Exchange in 2001.
 Estonia joined the World Trade Organization in 1999.

-From the early 2000s to the latter part of that decade, the Estonian economy experienced considerable growth.
-In the year 2000, Estonian GDP grew by 6.4%.

-Upon accession to the European Union in 2004, double-digit growth was soon after observed.

-GDP grew by 7.9% in 2007 alone.
-Increases in labor costs, the imposition of tax on tobacco, alcohol, electricity, fuel, gas, and other external pressures (growing prices of oil and food on the global market) were expected to inflate price levels by 10% in the first months of 2009.
+From the early 2000s to the latter part of that decade, the economy experienced considerable growth.
+In 2000, Estonian GDP grew by 6.4%.
+After accession to the European Union in 2004, double-digit growth was soon observed.
+GDP grew by 8% in 2007 alone.
+Increases in labor costs, the imposition of tax on tobacco, alcohol, electricity, fuel, gas, and other external pressures (growing prices of oil and food on the global market) inflated prices in 2009.